Martti Ahtisaari: Post-presidential life

 In Finnish politics, Ahtisaari long stressed how important it is for Finland to join NATO.
 Ahtisaari argued that Finland should be a full member of NATO and the EU in order "to shrug off once and for all the burden of Finlandization".
-He believed politicians should file application and make Finland a member.
+He believed politicians should file an application and make Finland a member.
 He said that the way Finnish politicians avoided expressing their opinions was disturbing.
 He also noted that the so-called "NATO option" (acquiring membership if Finland were to be threatened) was an illusion, making an analogy to trying to obtain fire insurance when the fire has already started.
 Finland joined NATO on 4 April 2023, while Ahtisaari was still alive.

 After leaving office, Ahtisaari held positions in various international organisations.
 In 2000, he became Chairman of the Brussels-based International Crisis Group, an NGO to which he committed $100,000 in government funding in 1994 one month after becoming elected President of Finland.
 He remained Chairman Emeritus.

 Ahtisaari also founded the independent Crisis Management Initiative (CMI) with the goal of developing and sustaining peace in troubled areas.
 On 1 December 2000, Ahtisaari was awarded the J. William Fulbright Prize for International Understanding by the Fulbright Association in recognition of his work as a peacemaker in some of the world's most troubled areas.
-In May 2017 Ahtisaari suggested as new CMI leader Alexander Stubb a Finnish politician representing Finnish conservatives i.e. the National Coalition Party.
+In May 2017 Ahtisaari suggested as new CMI leader Alexander Stubb, a former Prime Minister and future President of Finland, representing Finnish conservatives i.e. the National Coalition Party.

 In 2000–01, Ahtisaari and Cyril Ramaphosa inspected IRA weapons dumps for the Independent International Commission on Decommissioning, as part of the Northern Ireland peace process.

 In 2003 Ahtisaari defended George W. Bush's attack to Iraq, describing it as humanitarian intervention, which incited criticism from professor of history Juha Sihvola.